Ardmillan: History and architecture

 On the southern boundary with North Merchiston is a large public park - Harrison Park.
 The origins of the park lie with a public purchase of land by Edinburgh City Council in 1886, with additional land expanding the park being bought in 1930.

 North Merchiston Cemetery

 North Merchiston Cemetery is a garden cemetery that is located in the western part of Ardmillan, west of Ardmillan Terrace and north of Slateford Road.
-The cemetery was laid out in 1881 and primarily contains late 19th century and early 20th century burials, including over 120 war graves of Armed Forces personnel.
+The cemetery was laid out in 1881 and primarily contains late 19th century and early 20th century burials, including 141 Commonwealth war graves of Armed Forces personnel, over 120 from World War I (some of which are buried in Section K, which has a Screen Wall memorial) and 15 from World War II.
 Graves include Charles Thomas Kennedy and James Davis, both recipients of the Victoria Cross, and footballers Walter Fairgrieve, Bobby Walker and Alex Walker.
 The cemetery was under private ownership until the early 1990s when it was acquired by the council due to safety concerns over its neglected state.
 It was originally built to ease overcrowding at the nearby Dalry cemetery.